JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 # Carbon data implementation and harmonization for  `moirai`

 ## Description:
 This folder contains a number of scripts which are used to generate 36 raster files (12 for soil carbon, 12 for above ground carbon, 12 for below ground carbon) that are used by `moirai`.
-The outputs are rasters where the carbon corresponding to individual land classes are harmonized to moirai's land cover classes from the ESA/IGBP land classes.
+The outputs are rasters where the carbon corresponding to individual land classes are harmonized to moirai's land use and land cover classes from the ESA/IGBP land classes.

 ## Input carbon rasters (and the shell scripts used to generate them)
-1230 raster (.bil) files containing carbon by state and ESA/IGBP land class at a 5 arcmin resolution.
+396 raster (.bil) files containing carbon by state and ESA/IGBP land class at a 5 arcmin resolution.
 These are generated using the bash scripts in the folder `bash_scripts`.
 To run the bash scripts, the user would need following,

 * The ESA land cover data (300 m resolution) that is available at https://www.esa-landcover-cci.org/?q=node/164

 * The IGBP land cover data (1 km resolution) that is available at https://climatedataguide.ucar.edu/climate-data/ceres-igbp-land-classification

-* Soil carbon density data (250 m resolution) that is available at https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/ea80098c-bb18-44d8-84dc-a8a1fbadc061
+* Soil carbon density data (~250 m resolution) that is available at https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/ea80098c-bb18-44d8-84dc-a8a1fbadc061

 * FAO Soil carbon density data (1km resolution) that is available at https://daac.ornl.gov/SOILS/guides/HWSD.html

-* Above and below ground vegetation carbon data from Spawn et al. that is available at https://www.nature.com/articles/s41597-020-0444-4
+* Above and below ground vegetation carbon data from Spawn et al (~300m). that is available at https://www.nature.com/articles/s41597-020-0444-4

-Note that the user should run the above ground script (`Generate_vegetation_rasters.sh`) first since this script will generate land cover files that are used by the other four scripts.The total run time of the four scripts is 10 hours (2.5 hours per script).
+Note that the user should run the above ground script (`Stage1_Pre_Process_Generate_LC.sh`) first since this script will generate land cover files that are used by the other four scripts.The total run time of the four scripts is 10 hours (2.5 hours per script).

 For the sake of convenience the final output files from the above are made available as a zip file (`Carbon_rasters.zip` for the moirai default and `FAO_carbon_rasters.zip` for the HWSD inputs.
 These are described in detail below.)